 When To Buy A Mattress With A Medium Firmness

 A mattress designed with a medium firmness level essentially establishes a compromise between support and pressure relief.
-As mattresses with a medium level of firmness provides an optimal design for an estimated 80 percent of sleepers, individuals looking to purchase a new mattress may want to consider their options in this mid tier range.
+As mattresses with a medium level of firmness provide an optimal design for an estimated 80 percent of sleepers, individuals looking to purchase a new mattress may want to consider their options in this mid-tier range.

 Firm Or Soft Mattress: Verdict